MicrosoftDocs/windows-itpro-docs/windows/keep-secure/manage-identity-verification-using-microsoft-passport.md

 ---
 title: Manage identity verification using Microsoft Passport (Windows 10)
-description: In Windows 10, Microsoft Passport replaces passwords with strong two-factor authentication on PCs and mobile devices.
-This authentication consists of a new type of user credential that is tied to a device and a Windows Hello (biometric) or PIN. ms.assetid: 5BF09642-8CF5-4FBC-AC9A-5CA51E19387E
+description: In Windows 10 Microsoft Passport replaces passwords with strong two factor authentication on PCs and mobile devices.
+This authentication consists of a new type of user credential that is tied to a device and a Windows Hello (biometric) or PIN.
+MSHAttr: PreferredLib /library
+ms.assetid: 5BF09642-8CF5-4FBC-AC9A-5CA51E19387E
 keywords: ["identity", "PIN", "biometric", "Hello"] ms.prod: W10